italoteix/foodfy/README.md

 To see my code at this point of the challenge, go [here](https://github.com/italoteix/foodfy/tree/challenge-5).

 ## :bulb: Upload images to Foodfy

 The project now handles files input on front and back-end using multer.

+The description of this part of challenge can be read [here](https://github.com/Rocketseat/bootcamp-launchbase-desafios-07/blob/master/desafios/07-foodfy-envio-imagens.md).

+To see my code at this point of the challenge, go [here](https://github.com/italoteix/foodfy/tree/challenge-7).

+## :bulb: Show and Sort Foodfy's Recipes

+The project now handles files input on front and back-end using multer.